By Winfred Quek · CEA R073319H · Published 3 July 2026

 Strip away the ideology and the leasehold question becomes a holding period question.
 A 99 year lease bought at launch and sold within 6 to 12 years transfers almost no decay cost to you; what you are really underwriting is whether the CRL, the supply gap and the masterplan lift this micro market faster than the wider CCR over that window.
 A hold past the 2040s changes the instrument entirely, and at that horizon the freehold conversation deserves equal airtime.
 You can pressure test the tail end of a lease with my leasehold tail discount tool, which models how the market has historically priced shorter lease balances.

-The last variable is entry price itself, and it is the one nobody knows yet.
-At S$2,900 psf the gap to the Watten House freehold benchmark is wide enough to argue you are being paid for the tenure difference.
-At S$3,100 psf that argument thins considerably.
-This is why I would treat the official price list, released before 25 July, as the actual decision document, and everything published before it, including this article, as preparation.
+The last variable is entry price itself, and it is now known: S$3,140 psf average.
+The gap to the Watten House freehold benchmark (S$3,212 to S$3,337 psf) is roughly S$70 to S$200 psf, enough to argue you are being paid something for the tenure difference, though less than the wider S$200 to S$400 psf gap this guide originally projected before launch.
+Treat the official price list as the actual decision document; everything published before it, including this article's pre launch sections, was preparation.

 Frequently asked questions